troyrushing/troyrushing.github.io/index.md

 in my senior projects.
 These project demonstrates my capabilities in Software Design, Software Development, Database Management, and implementation of Data Structures and Algorithms.

-This page includes all sorts of code and projects to better display my skills and capabilities.
+This page includes code and projects to better display my skills and capabilities.

 ## Self Assessment
 When I started the Computer Science (CS) program at Southern New Hampshire University (SNHU), I had little knowledge or exposure to the various aspects of the computer science field.
 Throughout my course of studies, I have learned and honed my skills in a variety of aspects of computer science.
 I have learned a myriad of computer science disciplines from computer hardware, operating systems, multiple computer programming languages, software team collaboration, data structures and algorithms, software design & engineering, database creation and manipulation, and security.